-Open the Chrome Developer Tools and switch to the Loadmill Rec tab and select name of the created Test Suite in the extension.
+Open the Chrome Developer Tools, switch to the Loadmill Rec tab and select name of the created Test Suite in the extension.

-When you are done recording your session click the "Upload" button at the bottom.
+7. When you are done recording your session, click the "Upload" button at the bottom.

-Create a new recording from the recordings page in Loadmill.
+Create a new recording from the Recordings tab in Loadmill.

 Play your test scenarios in the recorded app.
 By default, the traffic is split to different sessions by its source (different IPs) and intermissions between user actions.
-(If you with to manually split a recorded session in you test environment you can use the Loadmill session splitter, else you can use our advanced Recordings settings)
+(If you wish to manually split a recorded session in your test environment, use the Loadmill session splitter, else you can use our advanced Recordings settings)